janklab/janklab-core/README.md

 # Janklab

 Janklab is a general-purpose library of functions, classes, and extensions for Matlab.
 It is informed by my background in quantitive analysis for finance, but should be useful in other application areas as well.
-It is designed for both interactive Matlab use and for building applications.
+It is designed for both interactive Matlab use and for building applications and production Matlab code.

-Janklab is not a standalone system.
+Janklab is not a standalone application.
 It requires Matlab or the Matlab Compiler Runtime.

 See [Feature Areas](doc/Feature_Areas.md) to learn what Janklab provides.